inher/inher.github.io/_posts/2024-12-11-beyond-birding-course-2025.md

 + Talks will be held every day in the evening between 6:00pm-8:30pm.
 + Course will be conducted at **Bharatiya Vichar Sadhana (Bha Vi Sa) Hall, Maharashtra Education Society Head Office, Limayewadi, Sadashiv Peth, Pune**.
 Near the Tilak Road branch of Cosmos Bank.
 A short walk from the Chh.
 Sambhaji Bridge (Lakdi pool), Deccan.
 + Medium of instruction will be English.
-+ A half day field trip on Sunday 19th January 2025.
++ A half day field trip on Sunday 1st February 2025.
-+ An optional 2 day field trip to Garudmaachi Centre, Tamhini on 25th and 26th January.
++ An optional 2 day field trip to Garudmaachi Centre, Tamhini on 18th and 19th January.

 + **Once you make the payment please fill the registration form online at: [Click here](https://forms.gle/o8D7RwP8EFNiUUrW8)**